BenLangmead/bowtie2/MANUAL.markdown

 reported read or pair alignment beyond the first has the SAM 'secondary' bit (which equals 256) set in its FLAGS field.
 See the [SAM specification] for details.

+Some tools are designed with this reporting mode in mind.
+Bowtie 2 is not!
+For very large genomes, this mode is very slow.

 [SAM specification]: http://samtools.sourceforge.net/SAM1.pdf